cardano-scaling/alba/README.md

 The library implements ALBA schemes based on two core constructions: *Telescope* and *Lottery*.
 These constructions form the foundation for the various configurations supported, including centralized and decentralized setups as well as unweighted and weighted scenarios.

 The *Telescope* construction allows the prover to build a sequence of elements that satisfy staged hash-based conditions.
 This process efficiently filters relevant elements, narrowing down the data to subsets that meet the required criteria.
-The *Bounded Telescope* variant enhances this approach by introducing repetitions and bounding the prover's search, ensuring scalability and efficiency for large datasets.
+By introducing bounded repetitions and constraints on the prover's search, the construction ensures scalability and efficiency for large datasets.

 The *Lottery* construction offers a decentralized approach where participants probabilistically decide whether to share their elements with an aggregator.
 The aggregator collects enough shared elements to generate a proof.